-The firm of BKD, independent registered public accountants, was retained by the Audit Committee on behalf of the Company as auditors of the Company and the Bank for the 2020 fiscal year.
+The firm of BKD, independent registered public accountants, was retained by the Audit Committee on behalf of the Company as auditors of the Company and the Bank for the 2021 fiscal year.
 BKD was engaged to provide independent audit services for the Company and the Bank and to provide certain non-audit services including advice on accounting, tax and reporting matters.
-BKD has again been engaged to provide such services for the 2021 fiscal year.
+BKD has again been engaged to provide such services for the 2022 fiscal year.
 The Board of Directors expects that a representative of BKD will be present at the Annual Meeting, will have the opportunity to make a statement if they desire to do so, and will be available to respond to appropriate questions.
 The Company has been advised by BKD that no member of that firm has any financial interest, either direct or indirect, in the Company or its subsidiary, other than as a depositor, and it has no connections with the Company or its subsidiary in any capacity other than that of public accountants.

-BKD and its affiliates billed the aggregate fees shown below for audit, audit related matters, tax and other services rendered to the Company and its subsidiary for the years 2020 and 2019.
+BKD and its affiliates billed the aggregate fees shown below for audit, audit related matters, tax and other services rendered to the Company and its subsidiary for the years 2021 and 2020.
 Audit fees include fees billed in connection with the audit of the Company's annual financial statements, fees billed for the review of the unaudited financial statements contained in the Company's periodic reports on Form 10-Q, as filed with the Securities and Exchange Commission and assistance in compliance with the internal control requirements mandated by Section 404 of Sarbanes-Oxley.
 Audit related fees may include consulting on other accounting matters.
 Tax consulting services included assistance regarding franchise tax and federal and state income tax planning.

-BKD and its affiliates contracted for the following amounts to the Company and its subsidiary during 2020 and 2019, respectively for audit, audit related fees, tax fees and all other fees:
+BKD and its affiliates contracted for the following amounts to the Company and its subsidiary during 2021 and 2020, respectively for audit, audit related fees, tax fees and all other fees:

-BKD - 2020 BKD - 2019
+BKD - 2021 BKD - 2020

-Audit fees (1) \$ 190,500 \$ 179,000
+Audit fees (1) \$ 196,250 \$ 190,500

-Audit Related fees (2) \$ 7,300 \$ 28,000
+Audit Related fees (2) \$ 85,540 \$ 7,300

-Tax fees (3) \$ 25,000 \$ 21,300
+Tax fees (3) \$ 25,700 \$ 25,000

-TOTAL \$ 222,800 \$ 228,300
+TOTAL \$ 307,490 \$ 222,800

-(1) Includes fees for the audit of the consolidated financial statements and for review of interim financial information contained in the quarterly reports on Form 10-Q.

-For year 2019: Includes the aggregate fees billed in 2019 for professional services performed in connection with the Company's acquisition of Limberlost Bancshares, Inc, and filing of certain registration statements and the related issuance of consents.
-For year 2020: Includes audit services provided and issuance of consent outside scope of Contract Agreement.
-Includes fees for tax compliance services, including preparation of federal and state income tax returns, preparation of property tax returns, and tax payment and planning services.
+- (1) Includes fees for the audit of the consolidated financial statements and for review of interim financial information contained in the quarterly reports on Form 10-Q. - (2) For year 2020: Includes audit services provided and issuance of consent outside scope of Contract Agreement.
+For 2021: Includes the aggregate fees billed in 2021 for professional services performed in connection with the Company's acquisition of Ossian State Bank and Perpetual Federal Savings Bank, and audit services related to F&M's 2020 401(k) Profit Sharing Plan audit. - (3) Includes fees for tax compliance services, including preparation of federal and state income tax returns, preparation of property tax returns, and tax payment and planning services.